hashgraph/hedera-services/docs/hip-16.md

 - Deletion - A successful delete transaction will mark an entity as deleted and that entity cannot be operated up on.
 The entity will remain in the ledger, marked as deleted, until it expires.
 - Removal - The entity is permanently removed from the state of the decentralized ledger.
+- Expiration - The time the entity is removed from the Hedera ledger.
+Users can no longer access the entity.
+- Autorenew account - The account paying for entity renewal fees
+- Admin account - The account paying for entity renewal fees
+- Autorenew fee - The fee to charge the admin/autorenew account at the time specified for entity renewal

 All Hedera Services nodes will perform a synchronous scanning of active entities.
 When a node finds a non-deleted, expired entity, it will try to renew the entity by charging its admin or autorenew account the renewal fee, for an extension period given in seconds.

-This extension period can be customized by the `autoRenewPeriod` property of a crypto account, a topic, a smart contract, or a token.
+This extension period can be customized by the `autoRenewPeriod` property of a crypto account, a topic, a smart contract, or a token entity.
 For a file, the extension period will be three months.
 (Future protobuf changes will permit customizing this extension period as well.)
 Records of autorenew charges will appear in the record stream, and will be available via mirror nodes. __No__ receipts or records for autorenewal actions will be available via HAPI queries.